 In a medium bowl, combine the souk market spice blend, the salt and a generous drizzle of olive oil.
 Add the seared lamb to the spiced oil and toss to coat.
 Transfer, fat-side up, to a second oven tray lined with baking paper.
 Roast for 15-20 minutes for medium or until cooked to your liking.
 Remove from the oven, cover with foil and set aside to rest for 10 minutes.
 TIP: The meat will keep cooking as it rests!

-While the couscous is cooking, halve the pomegranate (see ingredients list) crossways (cutting through the "equator").
-Place a pomegranate half, seed-side down, in a medium bowl.
-Using a wooden spoon, whack the top of the pomegranate so the seeds fall out.
-Pick out any white pith.
-Repeat with the remaining pomegranate half (if using).
+While the couscous is cooking, finely chop the parsley.
+In a small bowl, combine the Greek yoghurt and 1/2 the parsley with a pinch of salt and pepper.
+Set aside.
+Zest the lemon (see ingredients list) to get a pinch.
+Roughly chop the baby spinach leaves.
 Wipe out the frying pan, return to a medium-high heat and add the butter.
 Cook until melted and browned slightly, 1-2 minutes.
 Add the cauliflower, capers, lemon zest and remaining parsley and toss to coat

-Add the cauliflower mixture, baby spinach, pomegranate seeds (reserve some for garnish) and a squeeze of lemon juice to the couscous.
+Add the cauliflower mixture, baby spinach and a squeeze of lemon juice to the couscous.
 Toss to coat and season to taste with salt and pepper.
 Thinly slice the spiced lamb rump.
 Divide the cauliflower couscous between plates and top with the lamb.
-Pour over the resting juices from the lamb and top with parsley yoghurt.
-Garnish with the reserved pomegranate seeds.
+Pour over the resting juices from the lamb and top with the parsley yoghurt.